30 FUN Canada Facts That Will Blow Your Mind

 19.)
 Minus its lakes, Canada would only be the fourth-largest country in the world

-It’s a pretty simple fact about Canada that lakes make up a lot of this country.
-It’s actually home to the highest proportion of fresh water in the world.
-Let’s not forget that vast portions of the Great Lakes (Superior, Michigan, Huron, Erie, and Ontario) are located in Canada as well and Alberta has tons of beautiful lakes.
+Lakes make up a lot of this country.
+Canada is home to the highest proportion of fresh water in the world.
+Let’s not forget that vast portions of the Great Lakes (Superior, Michigan, Huron, Erie, and Ontario) are also located in Canada, and Alberta has tons of beautiful lakes.

 20.)
 Canadians love mac and cheese.

-One of my favorite Canada facts is that many Canadians love mac and cheese.
+One of my favorite Canadian facts is that many Canadians love mac and cheese.
 Or, as they call it, Kraft Dinner.
-That’s because of the brand, you know, in the box and all.
 Around seven million of these boxes are sold worldwide each year, and Canada buys a big chunk of them; that’ll be around 1.7 million boxes of Kraft Dinner.

 21.)
 Lacrosse is the national sport of Canada.